featherdotapp/feather/apps/api/documentation/Documentation.md

      ```

     ```
-    When creating a new endpointt, do not add the request parameter in the Mapping annotation, it could lead to problems with the Custom Annotation
+    When creating a new endpointt, do not add the request parameter in the Mapping annotation, it could lead to problems with the Custom Authentication
-   Authentication.
+   Annotation.
 Instead use @RequestParameter in the parameters of the method.
+The path variable is resolved by the annotations adding to the security matchers the path with a /** matcher at the end, but this could lead to problems when adding similar paths.
     ```

 ## JWT Token Management